amplication/docs/docs/getting-started/first-service.md

 This guide will help you create your first service using our streamlined service creation onboarding wizard.

 :::tip
-[Amplication's AI](/amplication-ai) can help you build your first service with a single question in a few seconds.
+[Amplication's AI](/amplication-ai) can help you build your first service with a single request in a few seconds.

 Ask Jovu: `Can you create a new blog service with entities for posts, categories, authors, and comments?`
 :::